nextpyp/pyp/docs/guide/milopyp.rst

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
-Once the run completes, navigate to the :bdg-primary:`MiLoPYP (eval)` block to visualize the embedding and the cluster labels
+Once the run completes, navigate to the :bdg-secondary:`MiLoPYP (eval)` block to visualize the embedding and the cluster labels

 .. figure:: ../images/milopyp_eval.webp
     :alt: MiLoPYP evaluation